opt-out-tools/model-online-misogyny/CONTRIBUTING.md

 I think others should have access to it"_ then this brilliant piece of code belongs in the src/ folder!
 Please see the toolkit heading for contributing this code.

-#### Production

-Eventually there will be a validation suite to check the input, interface and benchmarking of the production model.
-There will also be the facility to use Sphinx documentation to explain the model.

-The PR checklist:

-1) Correct naming convention
-2) Correct API (to be designed/built)
-3) dvc commands to run
-4) Reference to research in study-online-misogyny that support the proposed algorithm or to  sufficiently cited research papers

-#### Tool-kit

-Coming soon

 #### General